LionelDraghi/bbt/README.md

 Keep in mind that it is not meant for specifying or testing UI, complex systems, unit testing, API, etc.
 Using a natural language description for those kind of tests is a very tempting way to explore, but implementation may be an order of magnitude more complex than for bbt current scope.

-As a consequence, bbt will probably not be the only test tool of your project.

 ## Status of the project

-As of version 0.0.4, bbt is in an early stage, meaning that his behavior is subject to changes.
+As of version 0.0.x, bbt is in an early stage, meaning that his behavior is subject to changes.
 Feel free to make suggestions [in bbt discussions](https://github.com/LionelDraghi/bbt/discussions).

-The code has grown fast in three months, and is far from being clean.
+The code has grown fast in the first three months, and is far from being clean.
 And there is yet no design description.

 Nevertheless, bbt is working.
 It has as a serious [test base](docs/tests/features_results.md).